polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 everything -- all the way down to the innermost loop body.
 So, we have the opportunity to explore more than what's possible with a fixed set of manually pre-optimized kernels.
 This is all under the assumption that the compiler generated code is competitive or could be made competitive.
+Let's now explore the impact of just the M_R, N_R values around the best configuration we've found.

 ```shell
 # Let's see the impact of just the M_R, N_R values.